Previous | Contents | Index | Next

 1G’ specifies 1 gigabyte (1024 megabytes).

 Disabling data-based rekeys entirely is a bad idea.
-The integrity, and to a lesser extent, confidentiality of the SSH-2 protocol depend in part on rekeys occuring before a 32-bit packet sequence number wraps around.
+The integrity, and to a lesser extent, confidentiality of the SSH-2 protocol depend in part on rekeys occurring before a 32-bit packet sequence number wraps around.
 Unlike time-based rekeys, data-based rekeys won't occur when the SSH connection is idle, so they shouldn't cause the same problems.
 The SSH-1 protocol, incidentally, has even weaker integrity protection than SSH-2 without rekeys.

 In some situations, if PuTTY's automated host key management is not doing what you need, you might need to manually configure PuTTY to accept a specific host key, or one of a specific set of host keys.